 For finding your own apartment to rent:

 Having a comfortable place to stay while you study is important to make the most of your time here.
 CTC does not currently provide housing on campus.
-“Homestay”, where you live with a local family while studying in Canada, is one popular accommodations option for many international students.
+“Homestay”, where you live with a local family while studying in Canada, is one popular accommodation option for many international students.
 Two homestay placement companies you may want to consider checking out are:

 Try to consider which factors are most important to you when deciding on where to live.

-- Would you prefer to live walking distance from campus or are you fine with just being close to transit?
+- Would you prefer to live within walking distance from campus or are you fine with just being close to transit?
 If you are near transit, how often do buses run?
 How many transfers will you have to make?

 - Type of accommodation.
 Would you rather live in an apartment building or a suite in a house?
 Suites are often more affordable but there are advantages and disadvantages to both.